Type your paragraph here.

 More on the National Library of Medicine Updating Research Databases at Our Request

 Using some of the grant funds that we received from the Serling Philanthropic Foundation, we have made repeated and specific proposals, to the National Library of Medicine, to make searching for information, about non-familial dysautonomia, easier.
 We recommended that major forms of dysautonomia be cross-referenced and distinguished from familial dysautonomia.
+In this regard, substantial progress has been made, but we would like more clear cross references, when making searches using the term non-familial dysautonomia, to the various subtypes.

 ADI Receives Generous Donation from the Serling Philanthropic Foundation